muhdzaki22/Furniture-management-website/README.md

-need to use tomcat and eclips to run smoothly
+need to use tomcat and eclips to run